MadSciTech/legal-agreements/terms-and-condition.md

 8.2 You acknowledge and agree that Mad Scientist Technologies is not responsible for the availability of any such external sites or resources, and does not endorse any advertising, products or other materials on or available from such web sites or resources.

 8.3 You acknowledge and agree that Mad Scientist Technologies is not liable for any loss or damage which may be incurred by you as a result of the availability of those external sites or resources, or as a result of any reliance placed by you on the completeness, accuracy or existence of any advertising, products or other materials on, or available from, such web sites or resources.
 <h3>9.
+Third Party Content</h3>
+9.1 Mad Scientist Technologies is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

+9.1.1 What this means is some links on our website and/or in client communications, may include links to Amazon.

+9.2 Amazon Services LLC does not support, sponsor and/or endorse, Mad Scientist Technologies in any way, directly or implied.
+<h3>10.
 User Generated Content</h3>
-9.1 As a member of the Mad Scientist Technologies’ Community you may post textual content to the Services, this content will be referred to below as “User-generated Content”.
+10.1 As a member of the Mad Scientist Technologies’ Community you may post textual content to the Services, this content will be referred to below as “User-generated Content”.

-9.2 Mad Scientist Technologies does not prescreen User-generated Content.
+10.2 Mad Scientist Technologies does not prescreen User-generated Content.
 Mad Scientist Technologies retains the rights but not the responsibility to edit or remove any User Generated Content or terminate your access to the Services for any reason, at its sole discretion.

-9.3 You are responsible for ensuring that any User-generated Content that you post does not, and will not; violate the rights of any third party rights of any kind.
+10.3 You are responsible for ensuring that any User-generated Content that you post does not, and will not; violate the rights of any third party rights of any kind.
 You warrant and represent that you own or control all rights in any User-generated Content that you post to the Services.

-9.4 Your User-generated Content is not confidential or proprietary.
+10.4 Your User-generated Content is not confidential or proprietary.
 You grant to Mad Scientist Technologies a non-exclusive, non-revocable, worldwide, perpetual right to use your User Generated Content in any manner or media now or later known without limitation including but not limited to the right to sublicense and assign and commercialize without any compensation due to you.
-<h3>10.
+<h3>11.
 Proprietary rights</h3>
-10.1 You acknowledge and agree that Mad Scientist Technologies (or Mad Scientist Technologies’ licensors) own all legal right, title and interest in and to the Services, including any intellectual property rights which subsist in the Services (whether those rights happen to be registered or not, and wherever in the world those rights may exist).
+11.1 You acknowledge and agree that Mad Scientist Technologies (or Mad Scientist Technologies’ licensors) own all legal right, title and interest in and to the Services, including any intellectual property rights which subsist in the Services (whether those rights happen to be registered or not, and wherever in the world those rights may exist).
 You further acknowledge that the Services may contain information which is designated confidential by Mad Scientist Technologies and that you shall not disclose such information without Mad Scientist Technologies’ prior written consent.

-10.2 Unless you have agreed otherwise in writing with Mad Scientist Technologies, nothing in the Terms gives you a right to use any of Mad Scientist Technologies’ trade names, trade marks, service marks, logos, domain names, and other distinctive brand features.
+11.2 Unless you have agreed otherwise in writing with Mad Scientist Technologies, nothing in the Terms gives you a right to use any of Mad Scientist Technologies’ trade names, trade marks, service marks, logos, domain names, and other distinctive brand features.

-10.3 If you have been given an explicit right to use any of these brand features in a separate written agreement with Mad Scientist Technologies, then you agree that your use of such features shall be in compliance with that agreement, any applicable provisions of the Terms, and Mad Scientist Technologies’ brand feature use guidelines as updated from time to time.
+11.3 If you have been given an explicit right to use any of these brand features in a separate written agreement with Mad Scientist Technologies, then you agree that your use of such features shall be in compliance with that agreement, any applicable provisions of the Terms, and Mad Scientist Technologies’ brand feature use guidelines as updated from time to time.

-10.4 You agree that you shall not remove, obscure, or alter any proprietary rights notices (including copyright and trade mark notices) which may be affixed to or contained within the Services.
+11.4 You agree that you shall not remove, obscure, or alter any proprietary rights notices (including copyright and trade mark notices) which may be affixed to or contained within the Services.

-10.5 Unless you have been expressly authorized to do so in writing by Mad Scientist Technologies, you agree that in using the Services, you will not use any trade mark, service mark, trade name, logo of any company or organization in a way that is likely or intended to cause confusion about the owner or authorized user of such marks, names or logos.
+11.5 Unless you have been expressly authorized to do so in writing by Mad Scientist Technologies, you agree that in using the Services, you will not use any trade mark, service mark, trade name, logo of any company or organization in a way that is likely or intended to cause confusion about the owner or authorized user of such marks, names or logos.
-<h3>11.
+<h3>12.
 Ending your relationship with Mad Scientist Technologies</h3>
-11.1 The Terms will continue to apply until terminated by either you or Mad Scientist Technologies as set out below.
+12.1 The Terms will continue to apply until terminated by either you or Mad Scientist Technologies as set out below.

-11.2 If you want to terminate your legal agreement with Mad Scientist Technologies, you may do so by (a) notifying Mad Scientist Technologies at any time and (b) closing your accounts for all of the Services which you use, where Mad Scientist Technologies has made this option available to you.
+12.2 If you want to terminate your legal agreement with Mad Scientist Technologies, you may do so by (a) notifying Mad Scientist Technologies at any time and (b) closing your accounts for all of the Services which you use, where Mad Scientist Technologies has made this option available to you.
 Your notice should be sent, in writing, to Mad Scientist Technologies’ address which is set out at the beginning of these Terms.

-11.3 Mad Scientist Technologies may at any time, terminate its legal agreement with you if:
+12.3 Mad Scientist Technologies may at any time, terminate its legal agreement with you if:

 (A) you have breached any provision of the Terms (or have acted in manner which clearly shows that you do not intend to, or are unable to comply with the provisions of the Terms); or